RazanYakoub01/Pok-Collect_DH2642/README.md

 - ShoppingCartPresenter.jsx: Used to render shoppingCartView and manages the presentation logic for the shopping cart, handling the display of items, quantities etc

 - StorePresenter.jsx: Used to render storeView and manages the presentation logic for the store

+- OpenPacksPresenter.jsx: Used to render openPacksView and manages the presentation logic for opening packs

+- DetailsPresenter.jsx: Used to render detailsview and manages the presentation logic for clicking on a Pokémon

 ### **/src/views**